ndexbio/ndex-jupyter-notebooks/README.md

 This notebook shows how to perform simple operations on networks stored in NDEx, using the ndex2 client and NiceCX class.
 This notebook is part of the publication: "NDEx: Accessing Network Models and Streamlining Network Biology Workflows" (Curr Protoc.
 2021 Sep;1(9):e258. doi: [10.1002/cpz1.258](https://doi.org/10.1002/cpz1.258)).

 ## [Create an NDEx Network with Data Extracted from PubMed](https://github.com/ndexbio/ndex-jupyter-notebooks/blob/master/notebooks/Extract%20data%20from%20PubMed.ipynb)
-In this notebook, we show how to extract information from PubMed records using XMLTree, organize it in a Pandas dataframe and save it to NDEx as a network.
+In this notebook, we show how to extract information from PubMed records using the XML ElementTree package, organize it in a Pandas dataframe and save it to NDEx as a network.
 The starting point of the notebook is a short list of PubMed IDs (PMIDS), so this example doesn't include any code to query the PubMed API.

 <!--